-A Brief History of ETVC
+A Brief History of ETVC (by ETVC)

 “In the spring of 1982 a small group of crossdressers and transgenderists in the San Francisco Bay Area, wanting a safe space to meet, began getting together on a regular basis at various individual’s homes.
 We chose a name for our group, ETVC, which stood for Educational TV Channel…a rather obscure and elusive way to handle addressing and contacts…As word got around, we grew and established regular monthly socials at a San Francisco restaurant.
 In less than a year our “theme” parties were averaging 40-50 people, and ETVC has become established as one of the best places in the Bay Area for the crossed and the crossexed to go for a night out.